govuk-one-login/ipv-core-back/local-running/README.md

 ENVIRONMENT=dev-chrisw DEV_ACCOUNT_NUM=01 aws-vault exec core-dev01 -- docker-compose up
 ```

+You can now visit the orch-stub at http://localhost:3000 and start a journey.

+### Debugging

+All of the running Java containers expose a debug port to connect to.
+This allows you to attach your debugger and see
+what's going on.
+The debug port is 2000 ports above the http port the services are listening on.
+Look at the Docker
+compose file to see which port to use for which service.

 ### How to get back to using your cloud deployment

 You'll need to change your SSM params to set your CRI's connections back, as well as the orch-stub's expected redirect